-- Required Training: Refer to the Federal Wildland Fire Qualifications Supplement at: https://igcsweb.nwcg.gov/sites/default/files/documents/FedSupplement.pdf - Other Background, Experience, and Training That Supports: - Applicable experience in prescribed fire, wildfire, all-hazard or other incident oversight may also be considered in addition to other guidelines. - Management oversight of a moderate to high-complexity fire program as defined by IFPM standards - Demonstrated Ability: Successful evaluation by a coach (including feedback from ICs or ACs) and Regional Line Officer Team and subsequent certification by the Regional Forester that the candidate has demonstrated understanding and application of the responsibilities of an WFA1 on large complex fires.
-Use the WFA1 position task book to document.
+• Other Background, Experience, and Training That Supports:

+- Applicable experience in prescribed fire, wildfire, all-hazard or other incident oversight may also be considered in addition to other guidelines. - Management oversight of a moderate to high-complexity fire program. - Demonstrated Ability: Successful evaluation by a coach (including feedback from ICs or ACs) that the candidate has demonstrated understanding and application of the responsibilities of an Agency Administrator on large complex fires in the core competencies, and other elements that may be relevant.
+Use Agency Administrator Task Book to document.